-Also at this time, any potential conflicts of interest amongst committee members are flagged, and members with conflicts are recused as necessary.
+Once the LOIs are received, any potential conflicts of interest amongst the grant committee members are flagged and reviewed: members with conflicts are recused as necessary.

-Each year's recipients are honored at WIN's annual meeting.
-The meeting also provides an opportunity for the previous year's grantees to report on what they accomplished with their grant funds.
+Also at the Annual Luncheon the previous year's grantees update members on what they have accomplished with their grant funds.